HidetoKimura/carnd_behavior_cloning/README.md

 # Strategy

+My approach was inspired by [Mojtaba Vàlipour's Blog](https://medium.com/@ValipourMojtaba/my-approach-for-project-3-2545578a9319#.40pxekkl8).

-Initially I used my drvinglog data.
-After repeating trial and error, I found that the udacity sapmle data works good for this project.
-For the following three reasons, I found that augmentation of the training data is necessary.
+Initially I used my drving-log data.
+After repeating trial and error, I found that the udacity sample data works good for this project.
+For the following reasons, I thought that the augmentation of the training data is necessary.

 1. The most of the data is a going straight scene.
 The rest is a turning left scene.
 2. The data that can be acquired at once is about 4000.
 3. I am not good at playing games and can not keep taking the drivinglog steadily.

 I tried visualizing the training data.
-Looking at the graph, going straight scenes account for 90% of the whole.
+Looking at the below graph, going straight scenes account for more than 90% of the whole.
 I desided to generate more training data with normal distribution with no bias.

 ![png](files/raw_steering.png)

-My approach was inspired by [Mojtaba Vàlipour's Blog](https://medium.com/@ValipourMojtaba/my-approach-for-project-3-2545578a9319#.40pxekkl8).

 # Augmentation